 There’s no specific job role, industry, department, or use case that QR Codes are relevant for.
 In fact, it’s the quite opposite.
 QR Codes are so versatile that everyone is using them.

 From ads and promotions to operations, they fit everywhere.
-For example, in 2022, they were used by Dunzo, an instant delivery app in India, used QR Code to promote its app.
+For example, in 2022, they were used by Dunzo, an instant delivery app in India, used a QR Code to promote its app.
 The response was so good (and unexpected) that the app crashed due to traffic overload.

 On the other hand, many logistics companies use QR Codes for inventory management.
-Since QR code store way more data than barcodes and are damage resistant, they work amazingly well.
+Since QR Code store way more data than barcodes and are damage-resistant, they work amazingly well.

 5. Can I add a design to my QR Code?